 Applicable Scenarios:

-- Know the administrator username but have forgotten the password
+- Know the administrator username but forgot the password

 // WordPress管理员密码重置 - 执行后请立即删除此代码